ministryofjustice/moj-frontend/docs/style-guide.md

   This is the date a person in prison is released from custody, subject to licence conditions.

 - Sentence expiry date (SED)
-  This is the date a person’s prison sentence expires.
+  This is the date a person's prison sentence expires.

 - Licence expiry date (LED)
   This is the date the licence expires where release from custody is subject to licence conditions.